-8.4 PROTECT PROTECT Current 🔿 10-year target 🥥 Poor Fair Good Optimal Trees take decades to grow to maturity at Regulate protection and replacement of private which point they provide the most benefits to our community.
-The benefits provided Regulate sensitive ecosystems, soils or permeability by mature tree canopy cannot be replaced quickly by younger or smaller trees, so Internal protocols guide City tree or sensitiveOOOOOOOOO retaining large mature trees helps maintain the benefits the urban forest provides, while Standards of tree protection/care observedOOOOOOOOO maintaining canopy cover and the pervious soil underneath.
-Cooperation with utilities
+Trees take decades to grow to maturity, at which point they provide the most benefits to our community.
+The benefits provided by mature tree canopy cannot be replaced quickly by younger or smaller trees, so retaining large mature trees helps maintain the benefits the urban forest provides, while maintaining canopy cover and the pervious soil underneath.